SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 ## Create MySql Service Instance on CloudFoundry

-You must first create an instance of the MySql service in a org/space.
+You must first create an instance of the MySql service in an org/space.

 1. `cf target -o myorg -s development`
 1. `cf create-service p.mysql db-small myMySqlService`